OmniMol: Transferring Particle Physics Knowledge to Molecular Dynamics with Point-Edge Transformers: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We present \textsc{OmniMol}, a cross-domain machine-learned interatomic potential obtained by adapting a particle physics jet-pretrained Point-Edge Transformer (PET) backbone to molecular energies and forces.
-We studied both parameter-efficient adaptation (LoRA in the transformer body) and full fine-tuning from jet physics pre-training, showing that cross-domain initialization can substantially accelerate early optimization and improve accuracy in the low-data regime.
+We studied both parameter-efficient adaptation (LoRA) and full fine-tuning from jet physics pre-training, showing that cross-domain initialization can substantially accelerate early optimization and improve accuracy in the low-data regime.
+We further demonstrate that due to architectural transfer from \textsc{OmniLearned}, we can achieve uniquely fast inference speeds with potentially sufficiently small error rate.
 Looking ahead, we leave several important directions to future work.
-First, we plan to scale \textsc{OmniMol} with a larger backbones and more molecular training data, to fully probe the regime where transformer scaling dominates.
-Extending energy-conserving and equivariant training to \emph{large} models for example is a particularly high-impact target.
-Finally, we will broaden evaluation beyond static energy and force error to better characterize where cross-domain transfer most reliably improves scientific utility.
+We plan to broaden evaluation beyond static energy and force error to better characterize where cross-domain transfer most reliably improves scientific utility.

 Even though we focus on MLIPs, the lessons learned here could have widespread utility.
 Many scientific domains describe the systems of interest as unordered sets of interacting bodies, each endowed with attributes.
 Point clouds are widespread in science and it would be interesting to explore further connections in the future.